About

 Editors

-- Mathieu Carbon (Oxford University)
+- Mathieu Carbon (Oxford University) (2009–2014)

-- Francisca Feraudi-Gruénais (University of Heidelberg)
+- Julia Lougovaya (University of Heidelberg) (2007–2016)

-- Paschalis Paschidis (National Research Centre, Athens)
+- Paschalis Paschidis (National Research Centre, Athens) (2009-2014)

 Copyright

 All original content in this site is copyright the authors, and has been licensed under the Creative Commons Attribution 3.0 license unless specified otherwise.
 This means that you can distribute, modify, and even sell this content, but you must give credit where credit is due (nothing that academic nicety doesn’t already demand).
-Announcements and other content cited under fair use remains the property of the copyright holders and is of course unaffected by this license.
+Reposted announcements and other content cited under fair dealing/fair use remains the property of the copyright holders and is of course unaffected by this license.

-Monitoring Current Epigraphy:
+Monitoring Current Epigraphy

 Citing Current Epigraphy: